-Our ecommerce conversion optimization team has done a deep analysis of the mobile checkout experience of the top 40 ecommerce sites in the U.S. (by traffic, according to the Alexa.com Shopping category).
+Our ecommerce conversion optimization team has done an extensive analysis of the mobile checkout experience of the top 40 ecommerce sites in the U.S. (by traffic, according to the Alexa.com Shopping category).
+In this article, we present the results and analyze the impact of this data on current (2018 and 2019) mobile checkout best practices and mobile ecommerce trends.

 This analysis includes: